 If you have specific questions regarding your eligibility for the following programs, please contact the responsible agency as listed below.
 If you are unsure how to proceed, schedule an appointment with a member of our counseling team, who can help you determine long-term solutions to your homeownership goals.

 The CARES Pandemic Mortgage Assistance Program

-The Pennsylvania Housing Finance Agency (PHFA) is providing mortgage assistance for Pennsylvania homeowners who are at least 30 days delinquent on payments due to financial hardships caused by COVID-19’s impact on the economy.
+The Pennsylvania Housing Finance Agency (PHFA) is providing mortgage assistance to Pennsylvania homeowners facing financial hardships caused by COVID-19’s impact on the economy.
 The program provides up to $1,000 per month for no more than six months for eligible applicants.
 Click here for eligibility requirements.
-PHFA is accepting applications until September 30, 2020.
+The program has re-opened and will be accepting applications until November 4, 2020.

 URA Housing Stabilization Program

 NeighborWorks Western Pennsylvania is partnering with the Urban Redevelopment Authority of Pittsburgh (URA) to distribute mortgage payment assistance for City of Pittsburgh homeowners who have experienced a job or income loss due to the COVID-19 pandemic.
-The program provides up to $1,000 per month for no more than 6 months for eligible applicants.
+The program provides up to $1,000 per month for up to three consecutive months for eligible applicants.
 Click here for eligibility requirements.

 United Way of Southwestern Pennsylvania is processing applications for the URA program on a rolling basis.
 When completing your application, select NeighborWorks Western Pennsylvania as your preferred agency to get matched with us.

 If United Way determines you are eligible, you will be required to meet with a housing counselor.
 Please note: We’re currently conducting our housing counseling appointments by phone or video calls only.